ibm-cloud-docs/databases-for-elasticsearch/howto-esee-upgrade.md

 ## Run the shell snapshot script
 {: #esupgrade-snapshot-script}

-In the main [Elasticsearch Snapshot/Restore GitHub Repository](https://github.com/IBM/elasticsearch-cos-snapshot-restore){: external} main folder, you find the *migrate.sh* file.
-This shell script uses the information provided by the `config.json` file to
+In the [Elasticsearch Snapshot/Restore GitHub Repository](https://github.com/IBM/elasticsearch-cos-snapshot-restore){: external} main folder, find the *migrate.sh* file.
+This shell script uses the information that is provided by the `config.json` file to perform the necessary migration steps.

+- Create different snapshot names by adding a timestamp.
+- Get database and S3 parameters.
+- Mount S3/COS bucket on source deployment.
+- Mount S3/COS bucket on {{site.data.keyword.databases-for-elasticsearch_full}}
+- Close all indices on the target so the restore can be performed on top of it without touching the `icd-auth index`, which is protected by {{site.data.keyword.databases-for}}.

+Run *migrate.sh* as many times as necessary to fully bake up your data.
+Snapshots are incremental, so the first snapshot will take longer than the rest.

+Once your COS bucket has all the necessary snapshots, stop writes to the source.
+Then, take a final snapshot and restore it to the target.
+All of your data is now in the target, just point your applications to the target database.
+Your upgrade is now complete.

 ## Update user passwords
 {: #update-user-passwords}